graphcommerce-org/graphcommerce/packages/algolia-products/README.md

 # Algolia Magento 2

-An implementation of Algolia through the GraphQL Mesh.
+An implementation of Algolia Products through the GraphQL Mesh.

 ## Prerequisites